xiangcatherine/js-objects-modeling/README.md

 -   a name
 -   a value indicating whether or not the ingredient is in your fridge/pantry

-Additionally, the recipe should be able to:
+Additionally, as a bonus, the recipe should be able to:

 -   print a list of its ingredients, in the following format: